NWBRaVE/p-hm2-amgs-in-med4/README.md

 The baseline model is imported and modified (e.g., to incorporate phage biomass) in `generate_biomass_functions.ipynb`.

 The remaining notebooks produce tables and figures presented in the manuscript.
-The Python file contain various utility functions for the analysis.
+The Python files contain various utility functions for the analysis.